-The imaging technique, which is detailed in the “Journal of Biomedical Optics,” is being developed by Kristen Maitland, assistant professor in the university’s Department of Biomedical Engineering.
+The imaging technique, which is detailed in the “Journal of Biomedical Optics,” is being developed by Kristen Maitland, assistant professor in the university’s Department of Biomedical Engineering and is supported by the National Cancer Institute of the National Institutes of Health (NIH).
 It combines two separate technologies -- confocal microscopy and fluorescence lifetime imaging –- to noninvasively evaluate both the structural changes of tissue as well as molecular changes that take place on a cellular and tissue level.
 These morphological and biochemical changes are key factors in determining if tissue is precancerous or cancerous, Maitland says.

 Typically, such evaluations are made from lab analysis of biopsies, small amounts of surgically removed tissue.
 The challenge for doctors, Maitland says, is determining from what areas to take a biopsy.
 These determinations, she says, are largely based on visual evidence.
 In other words, doctors rely on the naked eye to look for problematic areas that warrant a biopsy.
 For doctors and patients both, it’s a bit of an educated guessing game.
 A biopsy from one area could be negative for cancer, but the tissue around it could be cancerous and remain undiagnosed.